wsphd/fcculs/README.md

 I've made specific decisions about the data.
   This was partly done to make the overall process feasible, but also so that a single file (`.csv` or `.xlsx`) would load into a spreadsheet completely.
   It should be relatively easy to modify the code to alter these assumptions.

-Specifically,
+**Data**:

 1. ***Inclusion***
     * I've included the ten (10) southernmost counties in SoCal beginning with Kern and San Luis Obisbo counties in the north.